longnguyen2706/map-reduce-az/README.md

-# Map Reduce Project
+# Map Reduce on Azure
-My project with @youliangtan, forked from his repo
+My project with @youliangtan, forked from his repo.
+We use the school's GitHub account for the initial development, so all the history is gone.

-This project is to develop a map reduce framework from scratch with C++, and deploy to Azure kubernetes cluster.
-The application of map reduce is to process large amount of data, hence the mappers and reducers here works in a distributed manner with M number of masters and N number of workers.
+This project is to develop a map-reduce framework from scratch with C++ and deploy it to the Azure Kubernetes cluster.
+The application of map reduce is to process a large amount of data, hence the mappers and reducers here work in a distributed manner with M number of masters and N number of workers.

-In this application, we are treating workers as agnostic agent that is able to act as a mapper/reducer.
-To spawn multiple workers & masters, Kubenetes will spin up multiple replicas of the workers and masters pods.
+In this application, we are treating workers as an agnostic agent that is able to act as a mapper/reducer.
+To spawn multiple workers & masters, Kubernetes will spin up multiple replicas of the workers and masters pods.
 The master will then assign the tasks to the workers.
-The master will also keep track of the status of the tasks, and will report back to the client when the job is done.
-Leader election is also implemented to ensure that there is only one master that accepts requests at a time.
+The master will also keep track of the status of the tasks and will report back to the client when the job is done.
+Leader election is also implemented to ensure that there is only one master who accepts requests at a time.
 Etcd is used to store the master information.
 A proxy server is also deployed to handle the client requests and forward the requests to the master (leader).

 ```mermaid
 flowchart LR